onnx/onnx/docs/Operators.md

   1) If `indices_shape[-1] > r-b` => error condition

-  2) If `indices_shape[-1] == r-b`, since the rank of `indices` is `q`, `indices` can be thought of as `N` `(q-b-1)`-dimensional tensors containing 1-D tensors of dimension `r-b`.
-Where `N` is an integer equals to the production of 1 and all the elements in the batch dimensions of the indices_shape.
+  2) If `indices_shape[-1] == r-b`, since the rank of `indices` is `q`, `indices` can be thought of as `N` `(q-b-1)`-dimensional tensors containing 1-D tensors of dimension `r-b`, where `N` is an integer equals to the product of 1 and all the elements in the batch dimensions of the indices_shape.
 Let us think of each such `r-b` ranked tensor as `indices_slice`.
 Each *scalar value* corresponding to `data[0:b-1,indices_slice]` is filled into the corresponding location of the `(q-b-1)`-dimensional tensor to form the `output` tensor (Example 1 below)